ajxa/CellVoteR/README.md

 <br clear="all" />

-**CellVoteR** is an ensemble-based pipeline for robust cell type classification using single-cell RNA-seq data.
+An ensemble-based pipeline for robust cell type classification.

 ## Overview